 Upholsterers construct or repair upholstered furniture by covering with materials such as leather, cotton or suede.

-Their job description entails building or rebuilding furniture such as sofas, mattresses, and chairs by replacing damaged frames and padding with fabrics.
+The upholsterer job description entails building or rebuilding furniture such as sofas, mattresses, and chairs by replacing damaged frames and padding with fabrics.

 Upholsterers in performing their duties remove worn coverings, padding, and webbings from furniture.